 When your job is constantly being micromanaged and hyper-analyzed, it can feel demeaning and create a stressful environment.
 A positive culture should mean you are given space and trust to do your job and do it well.
 No one can do their best work with someone breathing down their necks all the time.

-We really do think positive workplace cultures are the sweetest!
-Snow days only come around every once in awhile, but work is five days a week, year round.
+The bottom line is we really do think positive workplace cultures are the sweetest!
+Snow days only come around every once in a while, but work is five days a week, year-round.
 So why not make sure your workplace makes coming into the office a little more fun?
 Look forward to those snow days a little less and to work a little more.